 Sometimes management roles are formalized, and sometimes they happen spontaneously.
 In the Subversion project, we have a patch manager, a translation manager, documentation managers, issue managers (albeit unofficial), and a release manager.
 Some of these roles we made a conscious decision to initiate, others just happened by themselves; as the project grows, I expect more roles to be added.
 Below we'll examine these roles, and a couple of others, in detail (except for release manager, which was already covered in the section called “Release manager” and the section called “Dictatorship by Release Owner” earlier in this chapter).

 As you read the role descriptions, notice that none of them requires exclusive control over the domain in question.
-The issue manager does not prevent other people from making changes in the issues database, the FAQ manager does not insist on being the only person to edit the FAQ, and so on.
+The issue manager does not prevent other people from making changes in the tickets database, the FAQ manager does not insist on being the only person to edit the FAQ, and so on.
 These roles are all about responsibility without monopoly.
 An important part of each domain manager's job is to notice when other people are working in that domain, and train them to do the things the way the manager does, so that the multiple efforts reinforce rather than conflict.
 Domain managers should also document the processes by which they do their work, so that when one leaves, someone else can pick up the slack right away.

 Sometimes there is a conflict: two or more people want the same role.
 There is no one right way to handle this.
 You could suggest that each volunteer post a proposal (an "application") and have all the committers vote on which is best.
 But this is cumbersome and potentially awkward.
 I find that a better technique is just to ask the multiple candidates to settle it among themselves.
 They usually will, and will be more satisfied with the result than if a decision had been imposed on them from the outside.

 In a free software project that receives a lot of patches, keeping track of which patches have arrived and what has been decided about them can be a nightmare, especially if done in a decentralized way.
-Most patches arrive as posts to the project's development mailing list (though some may appear first in the issue tracker, or on external web sites), and there are a number of different routes a patch can take after arrival.
+Most patches arrive as posts to the project's development mailing list (though some may appear first in the ticket tracker, or on external web sites), and there are a number of different routes a patch can take after arrival.

 Sometimes someone reviews the patch, finds problems, and bounces it back to the original author for cleanup.
 This usually leads to an iterative process—all visible on the mailing list—in which the original author posts revised versions of the patch until the reviewer has nothing more to criticize.
 It is not always easy to tell when this process is done: if the reviewer commits the patch, then clearly the cycle is complete.
 But if she does not, it might be because she simply didn't have time, or doesn't have commit access herself and couldn't rope any of the other developers into doing it.